How to install two operating systems in 1 computer

 About Amit Bhawani

-My name is Amit Bhawani and I am the chief blogger at Amit Bhawani Blog and where I like to share my internet/tech experience with my online readers on this website.
-You can read more about me at my About Page.
-You can follow me on Twitter, Facebook & Google +1 at +Amit Bhawani
+My name is Amit Bhawani and here I like to share my internet/tech experience with my online readers.
+You can follow me on Twitter, Facebook & Instagram at @AmitBhawani

 Comments

-1. Make money says:
+1. Make money says

 How to install xp on vista ?

-2. Rockstar Sid says:
+2. Rockstar Sid says

 @Make money – I think it is not possible

-Also i have two xp’s installed but use only one :-)
+Also i have two xp’s installed but use only one 🙂

-3. nayan patel says:
+3. nayan patel says

 i have problem with two operating system